obsidian-tasks-group/obsidian-tasks/docs/Scripting/Custom Sorting.md

 The available task properties are also shown in the [[Quick Reference]] table.
 ### Available Query Properties

-The Reference section [[Query Properties]] shows all the query properties available for use via [[Placeholders]] in custom sorting.
+The Reference section [[Query Properties]] shows all the query properties available for use in custom sorting.

-Any placeholders in custom sorts must be surrounded by quotes.

-> [!released]
-> Query properties and placeholders were introduced in Tasks 4.7.0.

 ### Expressions